9. Database access

 Add(string parameterName, SQLDbType type, int size)

-The third parameter, size, sets the column size.
-This information is only useful for certain SQL types, such as the NVarChar type.
+the third parameter size sets the column size.
+This information is only useful for certain types SQL, type NVarChar for example.

-- Line 63: We compile the parameterized query.
-We also say that we prepare it, hence the name of the method.
+- line 63: the parameterized request is compiled.
+We also say that we prepare, hence the name of the method.
 This operation is not essential.
-It is there to improve performance.
-When a DBMS executes an SQL statement, it performs some optimization work before executing it.
-A parameterized query is intended to be executed multiple times with different parameters.
-The text of the query itself does not change.
-The optimization work can therefore be done only once.
-Some DBMSs have the ability to "prepare" or "compile" parameterized queries.
+It's there to improve performance.
+When a SGBD executes a SQL request, it does some optimization work before executing it.
+A parameterized query is intended to be executed several times with different parameters.
+The query text, however, remains unchanged.
+The optimization work can therefore be carried out only once.
+Some SGBD programs can "prepare" or "compile" parameterized queries.
 An execution plan is then defined for this query.
-This is the optimization phase we mentioned.
-Once compiled, the query is executed repeatedly, each time with new actual parameters but the same execution plan.
+This is the optimization phase we've been talking about.
+Once compiled, the query is executed repeatedly, each time with new effective parameters but the same execution plan.

 Compilation is not the only advantage of parameterized queries.
-Let’s revisit the query we examined:
+Let's take the query we studied:

 We might want to construct the query text programmatically:

-and becomes syntactically incorrect due to the apostrophe in the name "item1".
-If the name comes from user input, this means we must check whether the input contains apostrophes and, if so, neutralize them.
-This neutralization depends on the DBMS.
-The advantage of a prepared query is that it does this work itself.
-This convenience alone justifies the use of a prepared query.
+and becomes syntactically incorrect because of the apostrophe in the noun article1.
+If name comes from a user input, this means we have to check whether the input has no apostrophes, and if it does, to neutralize them.
+This neutralization is dependent on SGBD.
+The advantage of the prepared query is that it does this work itself.
+This facility alone justifies the use of a prepared query.

-- lines 65–73: the table rows are inserted one by one
+- lines 65-73: the articles in the table are inserted one by one

-- lines 67–70: Each of the query’s four parameters receives its value via its Value property.
+- lines 67-70: each of the four query parameters receives its value via its property Value.

-- Line 72: The now-complete insert query is executed in the usual way.
+- line 72: the now complete insertion request is executed in the usual way.

-- Line 3: message after deleting all rows from the table
+- line 3: message after deleting all table rows

-- Lines 10–18: show the table after inserting the 5 items
+- lines 10-18: show the table after inserting the 5 articles

 9.6.
 Transactions